CYBERBULL123/G-A.I-Cybersecurity/README.md

 ## 📧 Contact :

-For inquiries or if you've spotted a flying dragon, send your owls to [your.email@example.com](mailto:opaadi98@gmail.com).
+For inquiries or if you've spotted a flying dragon, send your owls to [Aditya Pandey](mailto:opaadi98@gmail.com).

 Embark on a magical journey into the realm of cybersecurity with G-A.I!
 May your bytes be swift and your firewalls unyielding! 🔮🔐✨